Highlights of the trip:

-Get to Leh and relax at your stay, allow your body to acclimatize to the sudden change in altitude.
-In Leh you will be staying in a comfortable hotel away from the main market (but a short 10-15 minute walk away).
+Get to Leh and relax during your stay, allow your body to acclimatize to the sudden change in altitude.
+In Leh, you will be staying in a comfortable hotel away from the main market (a short 10-15 minute walk away to be precise).
 It is closer to the Shanti Stupa and gives you some great views of snow-clad peaks.

-Head out to the beautiful Nubra Valley.
-The winding climb of Khardungla, a lemon tea at the canteen there and a downward descend to Nubra, where you will pass the sand dunes of Hunder.
-Valley, snow, peaks, frozen rivers and desert on one single day.
+Head out to the beautiful Nubra Valley!
+Your day incorporates the winding climb of Khardungla, coupled with lemon tea from the canteen there and a downward descend to Nubra, where you will pass the sand dunes of Hunder.
+Valley, snow peaks, frozen rivers and deserts in one single day.
 Need we say more?
-Stay in a homestay in Hunder and go to catch the sunset at the dunes of Hunder.

 Travel distance: 130 kms

-A five hour drive and a visit to the monastery of Thiksey, you will pass by Chang La to reach the great Pangong Lake.
+A five-hour drive and a visit to the monastery of Thiksey, you will pass by Chang La to reach the great Pangong Lake.
 The blues of the lake will leave you stumped; the beauty is legendary and rightfully so.
-Stay in a campsite on the banks of the Lake.
-Swiss Tents will welcome you and the view from your room will just be the lake.
+Stay in a campsite with beautiful Swiss tents on the banks of the Lake.

 Experience: Camping near the banks of the Pangong Lake